The Problem with Most Sole Trader vs Limited Company Calculators

 Summary: What the Numbers Say

 For a business with a company car, the "sole trader vs limited company tax calculator" comparison is not simple.
 The BIK and fuel scale charges can add thousands to the limited company tax bill.
-In our worked example, the limited company cost nearly double the sole trader structure.
+In our worked example, the limited company cost around £1,377 more than the sole trader structure, and that gap widens if the company pays for personal fuel too.

 But that is not always the case.
 Low-emission cars, high profit levels, and specific personal circumstances can flip the result.
 The key is to use a calculator that includes all the relevant factors, not just the basic rates.